TOLL FREE: 1-866-611-2665

 For a nuchal translucency ultrasound, you will need to arrive for your exam with a full bladder.
 A full bladder helps the sonographer to see your cervix and positions the uterus, so we are better able to see your baby.

 Obstetrical ultrasounds generally take between 25 and 40 minutes, but this may vary depending on how much your baby moves and its position.
-Your sonographer will do her or his best to ensure your comfort while also acquiring accurate measurements and the best possible images for you and your doctor.
+Your sonographer will try to ensure your comfort while also acquiring accurate measurements and the best possible images for you and your doctor.

 Measuring your baby during any obstetrical ultrasound can be challenging and requires concentration, so your sonographer will usually show you images of your baby towards the end of your exam.
 We can also save images of your baby on a complimentary USB, to share with family and friends.
 You would need to speak with one of our clinic receptionists for more details.